Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it generates an AI video asynchronously with callback notification.
-It distinguishes from sibling synchronous tools by emphasizing the async nature and callback mechanism.
+The description clearly states the tool's purpose: 'Generate an AI video asynchronously with callback notification.'
+It distinguishes itself from synchronous siblings like sora_generate_video by emphasizing the async nature and callback mechanism.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.